nhejazi/nhejazi/README.md

-- I currently manage the [NSH Lab](https://github.com/nshlab), which focuses on developing theory, methods, and open-source software for causal-analytic and statistical learning, often inspired by problems in the biomedical and public health sciences
+- I currently manage the [NSH Lab](https://github.com/nshlab), which focuses on developing theory, methods, and open-source software for causal-analytic and statistical learning, most often inspired by problems in the biomedical and public health sciences.
-- I co-created and served as a core developer for the [`tlverse` project](https://github.com/tlverse), an open-source software ecosystem of `R` packages for Targeted Learning; the project includes an open-source [handbook](https://tlverse.org/tlverse-handbook) to guide implementation of the methodology.
+- I co-created and served as a core developer for the [`tlverse` project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an open-source [handbook](https://tlverse.org/tlverse-handbook) to guide implementation of the methodology.